aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 3: Lugano, 2013-2014.
 I managed to map the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry, but we all missed a lot of possibilities with deep learning which were yet to come and were a lot more important.
+Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry, but we all missed new possibilities with deep learning which were yet to come and were a lot more important.

-I remember playing a lot with [the protein data bank](https://www.rcsb.org/), trying to get things more physical and low dimensional, assuming the atomic locations are erroneous and those MDS-like methods would help cleaning them up, reading some stochastic gradient descent theory, but this was boring/irrelevant, and a few years later I would learn about AlphaFold and know what I was missing.
+I remember playing a lot with [the protein data bank](https://www.rcsb.org/), trying to get things more physical and low dimensional, assuming the atomic locations are erroneous and those MDS-like methods would help cleaning them up, reading some stochastic gradient descent theory, but this was boring and irrelevant.
+A few years later I would learn about AlphaFold and know what I was missing.
+Too late.

 <br>

 ## [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)

 PostDoc Chronicles 2: Saint-Étienne, 2012-2013.

 Optimization of the fluid flow implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid cloud (INRIA) via Scilab-to-Java bridge managed by Fabien Viale.
 The optimization involved kriging and CMA-ES as a meta-optimizer of the expected multi-point improvement whose MC integration I sped up with a specialized unscented transform.
 See the [slides](https://github.com/aabbtree77/aabbtree77.github.io/blob/main/pdfs/optimization2012.pdf).

-This was an incredible project and time for me, I was quite productive, but once the project ended, I was on the street again, losing all the friends.
-Universities do not create jobs en masse, they do not iterate.
-Moreover, they do not value a running system, per se.
-I have been constantly under impression that people needed a mathematician, someone who cranks up fifty pages of lemmas in no time.

-New French cloud computing networks were emerging.
-We spent a lot of time with configuration just to be able to run things on the PACA cloud, but once the projected ended, we all got disconnected, including the project leader Rodolphe Le Riche.
+This was a special time as new French cloud computing networks were emerging.
+It took some effort just to be able to run things on the PACA cloud, but once the projected ended, we all got disconnected, including the project leader Rodolphe Le Riche.

-The most important thing is the platform and ability to iterate, human relationships.

 <br>

 ## [Modified Thomson Problem (Unpublished)](https://github.com/aabbtree77/aabbtree77.github.io/blob/main/pdfs/ucla2009.pdf)

 PostDoc Chronicles 1: Los Angeles, 2008-2009.

-Experimental Neurobiology of the Eye Retina was not a good fit for my background, but what choice did I have.
+Experimental Neurobiology of the Eye Retina was not a good fit for my background, but what choice did I have?
 Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
 Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)), and I did the analysis.
 Eq.
 30 in the report (link below) came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not extend it to a bigger program.
-I believe I hit something called "syzygies", but algebraic geometry was beyond me.
+I hit something called "syzygies", but algebraic geometry was beyond me.

 Five years later I would find similarly lost souls in Switzerland.
-I would also hit the same type of hopeless quadratically-constrained quadratic-cost problems, in shape normalization and triangulation.
+The same type of hopeless quadratically-constrained quadratic-cost problems, in shape normalization and triangulation.

 The UCLA libraries were amazing, and so was the ocean.
 Arnold Schwarzenegger on TV, without a machine gun, speaking about fiscal something.
 The death of Michael Jackson.